felipehonoratods/netflix-clone/README.md

-# netflix-clone
+# NETFLIX-clone

 Recreating the interface of the world's leading streaming site using simple technologies such as HTML5, CSS3 and JavaScript.